Markets

 Source: forex-central.net

-The British pound sterling (GBP) is the official currency of the United Kingdom and several British Overseas Territories.
-It is recognised as the strongest currencies in Europe, with a long-standing global presence.
+The British pound sterling (GBP) is recognised as the strongest European currency, with a long-standing global presence.

 The UK economy is robust and diverse, driven by industries such as finance, technology, and manufacturing.
 London remains a key financial centre, enhancing the pound’s influence in the forex market.
 The GBP is highly liquid and widely traded, valued for its reliability despite being sensitive to global economic changes.